 If the exam is not available in Blackboard, please contact your course instructor.

 If your exam was not submitted, ProctorU should be able to enter the exam password and let you back into the exam.

 If the exam submitted prematurely, please contact your course instructor.

 ProctorU is open 24 hours a day, 7 days a week with the following exceptions: closed on Thanksgiving Day, December 24th-26th, and January 1st.

 - All exams will be accessed online.
 A computer with Internet access must be available.
 Exams should not be taken on smartphones or tablets.

 - Web browser and operating system requirements can be found on the Technical Requirements page.
 The web browser must be configured to accept cookies.

-- Special equipment is required when taking PDF (printed) exams.
-Check with your instructor to lean more.
+- Additional equipment is required when taking PDF (written) exams.

 ProctorU does not charge for additional time for accommodated testing.